Jerit3787/ctf/_posts/2023-12-17-wargamesmy-2023-writeup.md

 GET /xyz.xyz HTTP/1.1
 ```

-Here we see, the first tries to obtain the source code but the second one points to a non-existant path which cause the PHP server to send the code not excute it.
+Here we see, the first tries to obtain the source code but the second one points to a non-existant path which cause the PHP server to send the code not execute it.

 ![](/assets/img/image3.png)